AggroBird/ReflectionDebugConsole/README.md

 The console can also be invoked via script (see DebugConsole.Execute).
 By default, the console will not disable game input when focused.
 This has to be implemented by the game (see DebugConsole.hasFocus and DebugConsole.onConsoleFocusChange).

 You can have specific namespaces be skipped in the search by adding them to the "Using Namespaces" list in the console settings window.
 Commonly excluded namespaces include "UnityEngine", "System" and namespaces from your own project.

+The console ships with a debug server that can accept commands remotely.
+To enable this in your build, add the INCLUDE_DEBUG_SERVER define.
+Connections can be established from the editor using the ```/open <ip address>``` command.

 ## Console Scaling